Twenty Things You Probably Forgot About Patriots-Chiefs AFC Championship

 9. Officials spent close to five minutes reviewing whether Dustin Colquitt’s fourth-quarter punt made contact with Julian Edelman’s red-gloved hand.
 They ultimately determined that it did not — but it didn’t matter.
 Two plays later, Brady fired a pass that hit off Edelman’s hands and was intercepted by safety Daniel Sorensen.
 Kansas City scored on the ensuing possession to take its first lead of the game, 21-17.

 10. Both teams benefited from dubious late-game officiating decisions.
-Chiefs defensive tackle Chris Jones was flagged for pass interference when his hand just barely grazed Brady’s facemask, turning what would have been a third-and-7 for the Patriots into a first down.
+Chiefs defensive tackle Chris Jones was flagged for roughing the passer when his hand just barely grazed Brady’s facemask, turning what would have been a third-and-7 for the Patriots into a first down.
 Minutes later, an illegal Kansas City pick against Jackson went uncalled, freeing Sammy Watkins for a 38-yard gain that set up a go-ahead Chiefs touchdown.

 11. Chris Hogan made an incredible one-handed catch that extended a fourth-quarter touchdown drive.